LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/usefulSolutions.md

 <img style="width:600px" src="img/ConvoBuilder/bp_consistentGreeting1.png">

+The matched utterance takes the flow straight to the VIP dialog, which begins.

-It's important to note that the unmatched utterance *doesn't* return the consumer to the start of VIP dialog flow.
+The subsequent, unmatched utterance above doesn't return the consumer to the start of VIP dialog flow.
 Instead, the Fallback dialog begins.

-This is because the `transferAcknowledged` bot variable was set by the VIP dialog, then checked by the Fallback dialog.
+Here again, the conversation flow never gets stuck in the redirect loop from the Fallback dialog to the VIP dialog.

 ### Block consumer interruptions